baranasoftware/curricular-api/README.md

 # Design and Implementation of a REST API for Curricular data in Higher Education

 The design and implementation of a REST API for student and course data for Higher Ed.
 Also includes how to implement a data-pipeline for mostly static data.
 This shows how to start with users' needs (user stories) and use that to design the API specification, and finally the implementation.
+This API design focus on some of the key resources such as `/students`, `/teachers`, `/classes` and can be extended to include other resources such as `/universities` (if the institution consists of multiple universities such as [Universities of Wisconsin](https://www.wisconsin.edu/), that has [13 universities](https://www.wisconsin.edu/campuses/)), `/enrollments`, `/schools`, `/courses` etc..

-Feel free to reach out us at contact@baranasoftware.com to see how we can collaborate in your API design and implementation effort.
+Feel free to reach us at contact@baranasoftware.com to see how we can collaborate in your API design and implementation effort.

 ## System Design